nycao/nycao.github.io/_pages/about.md

 My research interests are in (1) analog/mixed-signal circuit, digital architecture and IoT system design for machine learning acceleration/distributed intelligence and (2) custom IC design automation with data-driven methods.

 **Perspective Students & PostDoc:**
 I am actively recruiting talented Ph.D., Master's and undergraduate students.
 I am looking forward to working with you on the exciting research fields of hardware accelerators for AI and AI-accelerated hardware designs.
 Prospective students should have strong background and/or interest in IC design and machine learning.
 I am also actively looking for experienced PostDocs to work with.
-Preferred expertise include hands-on experience with chip tape-out, AMS/digital circuit integration, independent research and student mentoring.
+Preferred expertise include hands-on experience with chip tape-out, AMS/digital circuit integration, independent research and student mentoring. **Please email "ncao at nd.edu" with your up-to-date CV.
+It is encouraged to read my prior papers first and give details in the email on how you can be a terrific match, those who provide specific evidences will be for primary considerations.**